brudnak/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The main difference between the two is that .forEach() mutilates the original array and .map() goes and creates a brand new array with values that are returned.

 2. What is the difference between a function and a method?

+In JavaScript they are nearly the same thing, except a method is a function that resides inside of an object.

 3. What is closure?

+Closure is talking about the lexical scope of JavaScript, a function can pull a value from the scope above it, but not vice versa.

 4. Describe the four rules of the 'this' keyword.

+    * Window/Global Object Bindind
+    * Implicit Binding
+    * New Binding
+    * Explicit Binding

+When calling this from the global scope a massive object is returned that is the window or console object.

+When calling a function after the period / dot for example ```this.calculate()```

+New Bindings create new objects and put the value on the ```this``` keyword

+Explicit bindings use features such as ```.call()```

 5. Why do we need super() in an extended class?

+Using Super() links to the extended class to the attributes of the main class.

 ## Project Set up